davarbla/audits/solo/md/Pirex-security-review.md

 # About

-Krum Pashov, or **pashov**, is an independent smart contract security researcher.
+ davarbla consulting, or **davarbla consulting**, is an independent smart contract security researcher.
 Having found numerous security vulnerabilities in various protocols, he does his best to contribute to the blockchain ecosystem and its protocols by putting time and effort into security research & reviews.
-Check his previous work [here](https://github.com/pashov/audits) or reach out on Twitter [@pashovkrum](https://twitter.com/pashovkrum).
+Check his previous work [here](https://github.com/davarbla consulting/audits) or reach out on Twitter [@davarbla consulting](https://twitter.com/davarbla consulting).

 # Disclaimer